Lev-Purel/Cypress/README.md

 ## Description

-Auto tests written to demonstrate Cypress skills
+Auto tests written to demonstrate Cypress skills.
 The project contains UI tests, API tests (work in progress), work with fixtures (work in progress), and CI pipeline (work in progress).

 ## Functionality